Mega Man ZX: Plot

-Setting
+Setting and Characters

-In the year 25XX, humans and Reploids - sentient androids initially created by Dr. Cain prior to Mega Man X - now coexist peacefully, successfully restoring Earth's former nations thanks to the technological efforts of Slither Inc. However, the peace is disrupted by several incidents of Reploids mysteriously going Maverick.
+In the year 25XX, humans and Reploids (sentient androids) now coexist peacefully, successfully restoring Earth's former nations thanks to the efforts of Slither Inc., an energy development and private security organization run by a Reploid named Serpent.
+However, the peace is disrupted by several incidents of Reploids mysteriously going Maverick.
 Trading between nations became obstructed, forcing the nations to separate into utopian cities.

 To repel the attacks, people banded together to create the Guardians, a Maverick-fighting defense and investigation force.
 The group's original leader, Ciel, mysteriously disappeared after an investigation where she discovered a Biometal (a living artifact containing characteristics of someone who lived long ago) called "Model W", which turned her team into Mavericks.
 In response, Ciel created six new Biometals (based on X, Zero, and the Four Guardians of Neo Arcadia) to counter the growing threat.
+The current leader of the Guardians is a female Reploid named Prairie, who is implied to be Alouette from the Mega Man Zero series.

+The player assumes the role of an adolescent human, choosing between either Vent, a boy, or Aile, a girl.
+This protagonist lost their mother to a Maverick raid on an amusement park ten years prior, becoming orphaned.
+They were later taken in by Girouette (Giro for short in North America and Europe), the owner of Giro Express (Girouette Express in Japan), a delivery service.

 Story

-A decade prior to the beginning of the story, Vent or Aile (depending on what gender the player chooses) loses his/her mother to a Maverick raid on an amusement park and becomes orphaned.
-He/she is taken in by Girouette (Giro for short in North America and Europe), the owner of Giro Express (Girouette Express in Japan), a delivery service.
-Giro is contacted by an unknown person to deliver a package containing Biometal Model X to a rendezvous point in a forest.

-Vent/Aile and Giro are ambushed by Mavericks after meeting up.
-Vent/Aile escape the area while Giro covers their retreat.
-Here, he/she meets with Prairie, the leader of the Guardians, but their meeting is cut short when a Maverick attacks the group.
-Model X lends its strength to Vent/Aile, allowing him/her to "Megamerge" and transform into Mega Man Model X. With the help of Model X, the Maverick is destroyed.
-After finding Giro, in the form of Mega Man Model Z, they board an airship deemed the Guardian's headquarters.
+Giro and the protagonist are contracted by an unknown individual to deliver a package containing Biometal Model X to a rendezvous point in a forest, but are ambushed by Mavericks after meeting up.
+The protagonist escapes the area with the package while Giro covers their retreat.
+They encounter Prairie, but their meeting is cut short when a Maverick attacks the group.
+Model X lends its strength to the protagonist, allowing them to "Megamerge" and transform into Mega Man Model X. With the help of Model X, the Maverick is destroyed.
+After finding Giro, in the form of Mega Man Model Z, they board the Guardians' airship headquarters.
 Later, a Maverick attack is spotted at the Slither Inc. main office.
 The duo meet the president of Slither Inc., Serpent, and his Reploid guardians, Prometheus and Pandora.
-Serpent reveals his knowledge of the Biometal and says that he's also a Mega Man, possessing Model W. He expresses his intent to find the Model W Core, and leaves, but not before possessing a weakened Giro with the power of Model W. A fight ensues, mortally wounding Giro.
-Giro hands Model Z over to Vent/Aile during his dying moments and transforms into a Cyber Elf.
-By "double mega-merging" with both Model X and Model Z, he/she uses the form Model ZX to escape.
-Now the Guardians, including Vent/Aile, must recover eight Biometal fragments and stop Serpent.
+Serpent reveals his knowledge of the Biometals and that he is also a Mega Man, possessing Model W. He declares his intent to find the Model W Core, and leaves after using the power of Model W to corrupt a weakened Giro, who attacks the protagonist.
+Giro is mortally wounded in the fight and hands Model Z over to the protagonist before dying.
+By "double mega-merging" with both Model X and Model Z, they use the form Model ZX to escape.
+To stop Serpent, the Guardians, aided by the protagonist, begin searching for the fragments of the other four Biometals, which are each divided in two pieces.